At SVC, we're not big on policies, procedures, or paperwork. Still, there are a few rules of the road we'd like everyone who comes here to know about.

 Facilities and Training Equipment

 The School of Visual Concepts features 4 large classrooms, a computer lab, a letterpress printing studio, and a large lobby with meeting area.
 Most classrooms are equipped with a variety of audio/visual equipment.
-Both male and female lavatories are available.
-The facility is located is in close proximity to public transit.
+The facility is located in close proximity to public transit.
 This is an ADA accessible facility with handicapped ramps and lavatories.

 Free wireless internet service is available throughout the building.
 A password is required and will be provided by the SVC office upon request.